nataliekwak/AlliRater/Sprints/Sprint2.md

 - Define interfaces within main.go that will return a slice of items and get all items
     - Will be used to integrate database
     - Used as function parameters
-- References for creating REST API
+- References for creating REST API and integrating angular
     - https://youtu.be/LOn1GUsjOF4
+    -